Dividend Tracker With Google Sheet: Build Yours in 6 Steps

 • Currency Exchange – Currency exchange needs to be considered for your transactions as profit from currency is taxable

-After this step, you should have a 5th tab providing you with all the data necessary to calculate your capital gains if you want to track that.
+After this step, you should have a 5th tab providing all the data necessary to calculate your capital gains if you want to track that.

-If one of your investment goals is to have your dividend income provide in retirement, tracking it is a must.
+If one of your investment goals is to have your dividend income provided in retirement, tracking it is necessary.
 Otherwise, you won’t be able to extrapolate future income, especially once you stop adding investment money.

-The effort is worth it as you can holistically have access to your dividend history.
-You can also start breaking down which stocks contributes the most to your dividend income.
+The effort is worth it as you can holistically access your dividend history.
+You can also start breaking down which stocks contribute the most to your dividend income.
 If you choose to track your dividend income, you have a 6th tab to your spreadsheet.

 Portfolio Tracker - Dividend Tracker